 7. Try to Integrate Islam into Your Life as Much as You Can

 This means that you live and breathe Islam.
-So whether you are at the park, in the masjid or workplace, you have a consciousness of Allah (glorified and exalted be He) and what you should and should not be doing.
+So whether you are at the park, in the masjid or workplace, you have a consciousness of Allah and what you should and should not be doing.
 This can be achieved by making sure you maintain the physical appearance of a believer e.g. maintaining a beard, wearing a hijab etc. This is important because how you dress and look will impact greatly on how you feel.
 Consequently, how you feel will affect your speech and conduct.

 Studies have shown that clothing affects how we think about ourselves as well as how others perceive us.
 If you are in clothing that indicates modesty, the chances are your thoughts and actions will be modest, which can help improve your character.

 Having Islam in your life continuously will make it easy for you to do that which is pleasing to Allah and consequently, this will impact positively on your character.
 As a result, you can indirectly give da’wah and help to leave a positive impression of Islam and also remain alert to potential da’wah opportunities.

 To practically help you integrate Islam into your daily life at the workplace, for example, is by keeping Islamic material with you at all times such as books or an Islamic calendar that you can keep at your desk and are visible to others.
 This makes your job of giving da’wah easier, as this allows others to initiate a conversation and ask about Islam.
 A great advantage of allowing somebody else to start a conversation is you do not have to start the conversation, which can be difficult to do with some people and therefore seen to be simply ‘preaching’.
 Little things such as these allow opportunities to be created and therefore making the da’wah easier.